-The shift towards intelligent, autonomous devices, and the high network speeds available at an increasingly lower prices have led to a slow, but steady convergence of traditionally separate network functions.
+The shift towards intelligent, autonomous devices and the high network speeds available at increasingly lower prices have led to a slow, but steady convergence of traditionally separate network functions.
 Voice and security systems were the first ones to make the transition.

 What constitutes a smart building?
 Siemens, one of the leading vendors of smart building solutions, describes smart buildings as starting with “an infrastructure […] based on a robust, open operating system that supports a well-connected and integrated network of building systems and controls”.

 Traditionally, facilities such as security, HVAC and lighting systems were separate and largely independent from each other.
 Smart buildings are what you get when you bring them together: in other words, it’s cross-system integration that puts the “smart” in “smart buildings”.

 What’s the role of smart devices?
 Smart devices, by themselves, are little more than expensive, network-aware versions of their “dumb” counterparts.

 It’s their permanent communication that provides value.
 In order for that to happen, smart devices are not just actionable elements, but also data sources: a smart switch, for example, can not only switch a lighting unit on and off, but also provide state querying, usage statistics, and sometimes even energy readings over the network.